Many people with Parkinson’s disease also experience depression.

-Depression may be a result of the emotional challenges that can come from living with Parkinson's disease.
+Depression may be a result of the emotional challenges that can come from living with Parkinson’s.
 Someone may also develop depression as a result of chemical changes in the brain related to the disease itself.

-People with all stages of Parkinson’s are more likely than the general population to experience depression.
+People living with any of the stages of Parkinson’s are more likely to experience depression, compared with other people.
 This includes those with both early onset and late stage Parkinson’s.

 Depression is sometimes missed in those with Parkinson’s because many symptoms overlap.
 Both conditions can cause:

 - slowing motor function